MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows.md

 On Windows, you can [operationalize your analytics](operationalize/about.md) with R Server right now if you configure the standalone Windows installer.
 It is not yet available if you use the SQL Server installer.
 Projected availability through a SQL Server installer is the first half of 2017.

-## Side-by-side installation
+## Upgrade and side-by-side

+There is no in-place upgrade that will overwrite an existing installation.
+You must uninstall older versions manually before running the setup program of a newer version.

-You can install R Server 9.0.1 and previous major versions side-by-side on the same computer, but you can only install one copy of each major version (one 8.x and one 9.x installation on the same machine).
+Side-by-side installation is supported for major versions such as 8.x and 9.x on hte same computer, but only one copy of each major version can exist (for example, 9.1.0 and 8.0.5) on the same machine.

+## Scale deployments

 As a standalone server, R Server for Windows is not multi-instance.
-If you require multiple copies of R Server at the same functional level on a single server, you can install SQL Server R Services as part of a multi-instance relational database engine service and then use each one independently.
+If you require multiple copies of R Server at the same functional level on a single server, you can install [SQL Server R Services](server-server-r-services.md) as part of a multi-instance relational database engine service and then use each one independently.

+Alternatively, you can install multiple R Servers, configured as dedicated web nodes or compute nodes.
+Nodes can be clustered using NLB or Windows failover clustering.
+For more information, see [Operationalize your analytics](operationalize/about.md).

 ## Offline installation